worldveil/photomosaic/README.md

 ### Face Montages

-I really wanted to make face montages, so even though they don't have anything to do with photomosiacs, here they are!
+I really wanted to make face montages, so even though they don't have anything to do with photomosaics, here they are!

 Basically this means a GIF of a single person from different photos but all aligned on that person's face.